riverhuang1107/everai_documentation/Example/en/Llama2_7B_chat_by_Manifest.md

 ## Login EVERAI CLI

+Create a directory for your app firstly.
 In your app directory, you should login by token you got in [EverAI](https://everai.expvent.com).

 ```bash
 everai login --token <your token>